History compiled by Mrs. P. Carnell and Mr. D.G. Pugh

 2015 The St Albans Music School relocates to the Townsend site

-Things seemed to have moved full circle, as it was the Music School that moved onto the original Townsend School site in Townsend Drive when Townsend boys moved up to join the girls on the High Oaks site in 1974.
-It all feels just right!
+Things seemed to have moved full circle, as it was the Music School that had many years ago moved onto the original Townsend School site in Townsend Drive (next to Garden Fields Primary School) when the Townsend Boys’ School moved from the site to join the Townsend Girls’ School on the High Oaks site in 1974 to make a mixed Church of England Secondary School to serve a wide area of the St Albans Diocese.